melontini/andromeda-wiki/docs/entities/README.md

 ### Snowball Tweaks ❄ (0.8.0+)

-* Set a custom cooldown for snowball usage.
+* Set a custom cooldown for the use of snowballs.
 * Freeze entities on hit.
 * Extinguish entities on hit.
-* Melt When on Fire: Snowballs will melt if set on fire.
+* Melt When on Fire: Snowballs will melt when set on fire.
-* Build Up Layers: Snowballs will freeze water and build up snow layers on hit.
+* Build Up Layers: Snowballs freeze water and create layers of snow when hit.

 ### Slime Tweaks 💧 (0.7.0+)